Ryan Breslow: The Movement

 Breslow began taking dance classes in San Francisco to diminish the day-to-day stress of running Bolt.
 Discovering a community among dancers, and believing that dancing would be globally beneficial, he founded The Movement, a non-profit that provides free dance classes to make dance widely accessible.
 Initially offered in Miami, it later expanded to New York and Los Angeles.

 Recognition

-In 2020, Breslow appeared at #1 on the FinTech list of the Top 10 fintech innovators under 30.
-He was named an Entrepreneur Of The Year, Northern California in 2021 and a Forbes retail and e-commerce Allstar in 2022.
+Breslow was named an Entrepreneur Of The Year, Northern California in 2021 and a Forbes retail and e-commerce Allstar in 2022.